 - Rinse the rice under cold running water using a fine mesh strainer until the water runs clear.
 Soak it in room temperature water for 30 minutes, then strain and set aside.
 You can skip soaking, but the rice grains won't cook up as long and fluffy.

 - In a medium saucepan, heat the oil/butter over medium heat.
+Add the minced garlic and diced bell pepper.
+Sauté for 1 minute.

 - Next, add water, beef bouillon cube/base/granules, onion powder, salt and pepper.
 Stir well.
 Cover with a lid and bring to a boil over high heat.